Binary Canonical Serialization (BCS)

 Non-self describing

-The format is non-self describing.
+The format is not self-describing.
 This means that deserialization requires knowledge of the shape and how to interpret the bytes.
-This is in opposition to a type like JSON, which is self describing.
+This is in opposition to a type like JSON, which is self-describing.

 Example: